Upcoming Events

 Our club has recently been hosting a series of speakers on mental health topics.
 This has sparked an initiative to involve everyone in our neighbourhood to raise awareness and encourage communities to come together to discuss mental health topics.

+Lift the Lid is a national campaign launched by Australian Rotary Health that we are emulating.
 Burnout is increasing every year and affects almost 50% of Canadian workers.
 This doesn’t stop in the workplace.
 Canadians are experiencing mental health concerns in all areas of their lives.
 Rotary Club of Bolton invites you to Lift Your Lid on Mental Health.
 Reclaim control over managing time, tasks, and energy.
 Parm will help participants pause, reflect, and approach their workload, whether that’s in business, home or school, with greater clarity, intention, and alignment.

 A site visit to Irving Tissue worthwhile.